-Any decision concerning the management or use of land held for the operational requirements of the officers of a service area, subject to the following provisions
+- a.
+Any decision concerning the management or use of land held for the operational requirements of the officers of a service area, subject to the following provisions: - i.
 Powers to take any action or sign any document under the Land Registration Rules, including the release of mortgages or charges; and powers to give any undertaking are reserved to the Monitoring Officer

-Subject to the agreement of the Strategic Director & Deputy Chief Executive, the power to acquire or dispose of any land or property with a capital value below £250,000 except by use of compulsory powers or in advance of identified requirements.

-Subject to the agreement of the Strategic Director & Deputy Chief Executive, the power to take or grant a lease or licence or any wayleave or easement of or over any land or property for any period where the rent or consideration is less than £250,000 per annum.

-Subject to the agreement of the Strategic Director & Deputy Chief Executive, the power to settle compensation for the loss of interests in land up to a maximum of $\pounds 250,000$ per interest where in the approved capital programme.

-The power to survey land which the Council proposes to acquire compulsorily
+- ii.
+Subject to the agreement of the Strategic Director (Services), the power to acquire or dispose of any land or property with a capital value below £250,000 (excluding fees) except by use of compulsory powers or in advance of identified requirements. - iii.
+Subject to the agreement of the Strategic Director (Services), the power to take or grant a lease or licence or any wayleave or easement of or over any land or property for any period where the rent or consideration is less than or equal to £250,000 per annum. - iv.
+Subject to the agreement of the Strategic Director (Services) the power to settle compensation for the loss of interests in land up to a maximum of £250,000 per interest where in the approved capital programme. - b.
+The power to survey land which the Council proposes to acquire compulsorily - c.
 The power to serve on any person occupying, having an interest in, or managing any land a notice requiring them to furnish the Council with information regarding the nature of their interest in the land and the name and address of others occupying, managing or having an interest in the land.